tyzbit/lightning-wordpress-store/README.md

 Navigate to http://127.0.0.1:8280 to use lncli-web, from which you can get the node information.
 It will probably be inaccurate, as the URI will have 127.0.0.1 as the IP.

+# Neutrino

+Run this and wait for the containers to come up: `docker-compose -f neutrino-docker-compose.yml up -d`

+Then run through the previous steps.